navdeep-G/setup.py/README.rst

 This repo exists to provide an `example setup.py <https://github.com/kennethreitz/setup.py/blob/master/setup.py>`_ file, that can be used to bootstrap your next Python project.
 It includes some advanced patterns and best practices for ``setup.py``, as well as some commented-out nice-to-haves.

+For example, this ``setup.py`` provides a ``$ setup.py upload`` command, which creates a universal wheel (and sdist) and uploads your package to PyPi using `Twine <https://pypi.python.org/pypi/twine>`_, without the need for an annoying `setup.cfg` file.

-``setup.py`` files can be daunting to approach, when first starting out — even Guido has been heard saying, "everyone cargo cults thems".
+In short, ``setup.py`` files can be daunting to approach, when first starting out — even Guido has been heard saying, "everyone cargo cults thems".
 It's true — so, I want this repo to be the best place to copy–paste from :)

 `Check out the example! <https://github.com/kennethreitz/setup.py/blob/master/setup.py>`_